 So that’s why I use a laptop.
 I have also found that Mac’s usually integrate MIDI immediately, while some Windows computers require drivers.
 Mac’s are usually more plug and play with music, so if you’re looking to get a computer for music, I’d recommend an Apple.

-And below, please take a moment to view some of the best selling MIDI keyboards currently available on Amazon:
+And below, please take a moment to view some of the best selling MIDI keyboards currently available online:

 Digital Audio Workstations